options1k/options1k/content/blog/strategies/SPY 45DTE strategy.md

 ### Allocation/Risk amount

 Starting with just one trade per week on `SPY`.
 Spread width around $5.
+THis means my max risk per week is around $400+.

 If profitable, can start scaling up by increasing width of the credit spread, or by selling more positions on other days of the week.

-If not profitable, then I will just stop tading it.
+If not profitable, then I will just stop trading it.
 But, I need a lot more trades before I decide that.

 ## Summary / Notes